jsiwiecki/practice_db_change_management/README.md

 ### Repository contains:
 1. Two migrations scripts
-2. Github Workflow
+2. Github Workflow using a connection with Snowflake

 ### What was done in this repo:
 1. Creation Actions Secrets in Git
 2. Creation of Actions Workflow [with schemachange lib]
-3. Creation of simple 2 sql scripts applied based on Git Action
+4. Creation of simple 2 sql scripts applied based on Git Action